GLodi/blog/_posts/2020-08-29-how-i-made-justonecanvas.md

 # Conclusions

-Againg, this doesn't want to be a guide on any of the topics covered.
+Again, this doesn't want to be a guide on any of the topics covered.
 It was just my recollection of the many things I learned while developing [justonecanvas.live](https://justonecanvas.live/).

 Hope you found it useful too.